Jordan Cameron: Cleveland Browns

-Cameron was selected by the Cleveland Browns in the fourth round with the 102nd pick in the 2011 NFL draft.
+Cameron was selected by the Cleveland Browns in the fourth round with the 102nd overall pick in the 2011 NFL draft.
 As a rookie, he played in eight games and started two.
 He finished with six receptions for 33 yards.
-He scored his first NFL touchdown in Week 12 of the 2012 against the Pittsburgh Steelers on a five-yard reception.
+He scored his first NFL touchdown in Week 12 of the 2012 season against the Pittsburgh Steelers on a five-yard reception.
 In the 2012 season, he appeared in 14 games and started six.
 He had 20 receptions for 226 yards and one touchdown.

 Cameron had a breakout season in 2013.
 In the season opener against the Miami Dolphins, he had nine receptions for 108 yards and a touchdown in the 23–10 loss.
 In Week 3 against the Minnesota Vikings, he had three touchdown receptions in the 31–27 win.
 In Week 14 against the New England Patriots, he had nine receptions for 121 yards and one touchdown in the 27–26 loss.
 On December 27, 2013, Cameron was voted to the Pro Bowl.
 He had 80 receptions for 917 yards and seven touchdowns.

 In the 2014 season, Cameron had 24 receptions for 424 yards and two touchdowns in ten games.